 Outlook / Prognosis

-What is the prognosis (outlook) for children with constipation?
+What is the prognosis (outlook) for toddler constipation?

 Constipation is usually temporary and treatable.
-With the proper diet and fluid intake, the child can have more regular bowel movements.
+With the proper diet and fluid intake, your child can have more regular bowel movements.

-If it is not treated, constipation can become worse.
-If the stool stays inside the lower intestinal tract, it keeps getting larger, firmer and drier.
-This makes it more painful to pass, and the child will be more likely to hold back the stool.
+If it’s not treated, constipation can become worse.
+If your toddler’s poop stays inside of their colon, it keeps getting larger, firmer and drier.
+This makes it more painful to pass, and your child will be more likely to hold back their poop.

-When should I take my child to a healthcare provider for treatment of constipation?
+When should I take my child to their healthcare provider for treatment of constipation?